Muja (alligator): Health and lifestyle

 Muja spends the summers in a pond and winters in a special chamber, which was renovated in 2016 to resemble a cave.
 He is fed once a week and usually eats 5-6 kg of meat.
 His diet consists of skinned rats, rabbits, bird, horse meat and beef.
 He eats this together with bones, which are good for his teeth and calcium levels.
 Due to his old age, it is difficult for him to hunt for his food, and zookeepers instead place it right in front of his jaw.
 Unless he is being prodded or fed, Muja is usually motionless, leading some visitors to inquire whether he is alive.
 According to the zoo's veterinarian, Jožef Ezveđ, Muja has a good degree of mobility for an alligator his age.

 In February 2012, zookeepers noticed that Muja seemed to be experiencing discomfort in his right foreleg.
 A team led by veterinary surgeon Srećko Radojičić subsequently diagnosed Muja with gangrene and judged that the only way to prolong his life would be to amputate the leg.
 The team had only 48 hours to prepare for the surgery.
 Prior to the amputation, Muja was given local anesthesia and tied down to the operating table.
 The procedure lasted three hours, and according to zookeeper Aleksandar Rakočević, was done using local anesthesia.
 Muja was given antibiotics before and after the procedure.
 "The very next day after the surgery he started eating," Rakočević said.
 "Every time he eats it is a sign of his recovery."
-Afterwords, Muja was separated from a group of three young alligators that had arrived to the zoo from Cuba.
+Afterwards, Muja was separated from a group of three young alligators that had arrived to the zoo from Cuba.

 Muja's longevity has attracted the attention of social media users and the alligator has become popular on social media platforms such as TikTok.